techbire/python-project/README.md

-## About Me

-"Hello, I'm Ansh Gupta, a dedicated Python developer on a journey to learn and create meaningful projects.
-My coding adventure has been shaped by the guidance and mentorship of experienced professionals in the field of programming.

-## Mentors and Inspirations

-- **Angela Yu:** Angela Yu's comprehensive Python courses and tutorials have been instrumental in my learning journey.
-Her clear explanations and hands-on projects have enabled me to grasp essential Python concepts and apply them to real-world applications.

-- **Haris Ali Khan (aka Code with Harry):** Haris Ali Khan's programming tutorials and insights have provided me with valuable knowledge and inspired me to take on challenging projects.
-His practical approach to coding has been a significant influence on my work.

-## My Coding Philosophy

--I prioritize writing honest and efficient code in all my projects, fostering a commitment to craftsmanship.
--My passion for continuous learning fuels my enthusiasm for exploring Python libraries and technologies.
--Open-source contributions are where I channel my dedication and keep expanding my skill set.

 ## Projects
 "Please note that all my projects are hosted on my Replit account at https://replit.com/@techbire, where you can explore a broader collection of Python code.
 I encourage you to visit and explore the repository for additional Python projects."